 4. Get Educated

 The slower holiday months are the perfect time to get caught up on continuing legal education!
 Get more educated in your current area of law or spend some time delving into other practice areas that could potentially bring in future revenue.
 Thinking of adding elder law to your practice?
-Talk to other elder law attorneys, watch some webinars, or attend our Elder Law and Practice-Building Camp in Orlando December 5-7.
+Talk to other elder law attorneys, watch some webinars, or attend our Elder Law and Practice-Building Camp in Denver December 11-13.
 Thinking of adding probate to your practice?
 Take a seat in a probate courtroom for a day and get to know local procedures and customs, along with making important contacts.

 5. Time to Tackle Internal Firm Tasks

 Particularly for small practices, the holidays are a prime opportunity to wrap up business odds and ends.
 Preparing for the tax season and implementing new software for accounting or client management are excellent tasks to complete during the break.
 Create and implement new office procedures.
 Ask the Human Resources Department if any presentations need to be done.
 Review employee benefits packages to see if any improvements or additions can be made.
 The slower holiday season may be the right time to tackle that untidy closet filled with random papers and client folders.
 Get organized!